HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 Query OK, 1 row affected (0.001 sec)
 ```

 Some administrators prefer to use uppercase for SQL keywords.
-The mysql client accepts both.
+The MySQL client accepts both.

 ```console
 MariaDB [famouspeople]> INSERT INTO country VALUES ('FR','France','68374591','Paris');